 David has been teaching the TIA seminar for Exam P since 2007, and the Exam C seminar since 2009.
 He and his wife live outside of Boston with their two children.

 Roger works as an actuary in Portland, Oregon.
 His current responsibilities include earnings analysis, enterprise-wide financial planning, enterprise risk management, and new product development.
 In 2012, Roger became a Fellow of the Society of Actuaries and received the Chartered Enterprise Risk Analyst designation.
 He also served on an SOA exam committee after obtaining his FSA.

 Roger is a proven innovator and has already taught hundreds of entry-level actuaries with his Technical Skills Course.
 Roger was born in Portland and continues to live there with his wife and young daughter.
 He enjoys playing basketball, playing golf, and visiting his extended family in the Philippines.

-Beyond Eddie's passion for helping actuaries pass difficult fellowship track exams, he enjoys reading, writing about technology, golf, running, travel, and watching college football.
+Beyond Eddie's passion for helping actuaries pass difficult fellowship track exams, he enjoys being a dad, reading, writing, travel, and watching college football.
 He lives with his wife and their two children in Greenville, SC.

 Josh is currently an instructor for the TIA seminars for CAS Exams 5 and 8, brought here by his passion for sharing learning with others.
 He brings significant experience in ratemaking to this role, having worked as a pricing actuary and product manager in both commercial and personal lines of insurance.
 As a product manager, he was sought out for his strength in explaining actuarial rate indications to non-technical stakeholders.